hashicorp/terraform-provider-azurerm/website/docs/r/attestation.html.markdown

 ---

-* `attestation_policy` - (Optional) Name of attestation policy.
-Changing this forces a new attestation provider to be created.

 * `policy_signing_certificate` - (Optional)  A `policy_signing_certificate` block as defined below.
 Changing this forces a new attestation provider to be created.

 * `tags` - (Optional) A mapping of tags which should be assigned to the attestation provider.